MarMarAgain/DCFC-Cleaning-Schedule/README.md

   1. `heroku/python`
   2. `heroku/nodejs`
 - The project was deployed and didn't function as the creds file wasn't picked up by the application ( due to IDE erros ).
+- Apon advice from tech/tutor support, the import so method was tried however this was still unsucessful.
-- Apon advice from tech support the, the CREDS file was added to the GitHub repository.
+- The dcfccreds.json file was added to the GitHub repository.
 - The application was redeployed and foud to be fully functional.

 The deployment terminal is set to 80 columns by 24 rows.
 That means that each line of text needs to be 80 characters or less otherwise it will be wrapped onto a second line.